oroinc/documentation/user_guide_marketing_tools/integrated/sending_email_campaign_via_mailchimp.rst

 like to use.
 Next, press the **Update Recipient Count** button.

 .. image:: ../../img/mc_email_campaign/mc_choose_segments.jpg
+   :alt: A list of segments, created on the OroCRM side

 **Pre-Built Segments** section of the same page allows you to choose contacts based on **Subscriber Engagement** (New Subscribers, Active